matyalatte/tuw/docs/Building.md

 -   Ubuntu 20.04 + GCC 9.4
 -   Alpine Linux 3.16 + GCC 11.2

-And it should support your platform as well if [wxWidgets library](https://github.com/wxWidgets/wxWidgets) supports.
+And it should support your platform as well if [libui](https://github.com/libui-ng/libui-ng) supports.

 ## CMake